 As the buyer, always ask the seller what appliances or systems are currently under warranty, either manufacturers’ or home.
 I they happen to have a home warranty, and get the documentation about the policy, so you’ll know when the coverage ends; you could also see about getting it transferred over to you.
 It’s also smart to ask for a maintenance history of the major components of the home.

 It’s not worthwhile to purchase a home warranty for a newly built home because you’ll wind up with duplicate coverage.
 Homebuyers who purchase new construction usually get some type of warranty from the builder for the home’s materials and workmanship — including plumbing, electrical, heating and cooling systems — for one, two or up to 10 years.
 In fact, some home warranties specifically exclude items covered under another warranty.

 Appliances aren’t usually covered by the builder, but they generally come with a manufacturer’s warranty.
-Also, some credit cards offer extended warranties on top of the manufacturer’s warranty with new appliance purchases, so if you remodel your kitchen and pay for new appliances with a credit card, it may not make sense to buy a home warranty for those appliances.
+Also, some credit cards offer extended warranties on top of the manufacturer’s warranty with new appliance purchases, so if you remodel your kitchen and pay for new appliances with a credit card, it might not make sense to buy a home warranty for those appliances.

 Pros and cons of home warranties